How permissions and policies provide access management - Amazon Identity and Access Management

 • Amazon managed policies – Managed policies that are created and managed by Amazon.
 If you are new to using policies, we recommend that you start by using Amazon managed policies.

 • Customer managed policies – Managed policies that you create and manage in your Amazon Web Services account.
 Customer managed policies provide more precise control over your policies than Amazon managed policies.
 You can create, edit, and validate an IAM policy in the visual editor or by creating the JSON policy document directly.
-For more information, see Creating IAM policies and Editing IAM policies.
+For more information, see Define custom IAM permissions with customer managed policies and Edit IAM policies.

 • Inline policies – Policies that you create and manage and that are embedded directly into a single user, group, or role.
 In most cases, we don't recommend using inline policies.